kksgandhi/personal_site/design system fragmentation.md

-Every calculus teacher teaches the same thing (if in different ways), but teaching [[design]] is specific to the teacher, their goals, and their medium.

-This means that tons of design systems pop up that are all valid and similar.
-Sometimes this is fine, and you can pull on different design systems without much issue, sometimes it makes it hard to mesh conflicting parts of systems.
+There are tons of design systems, frameworks, whatever, all of which aren't truly that different from each other.
+They're all valid, and you can often pull on different systems, though it can sometimes be a pain.

-e.g. [[Triadic_Game_Design-Harteveld]] vs [[MDA]] vs a bunch of other game design systems that I'm too lazy to write out.
+I guess I don't understand why people keep trying to make holistic systems when they each don't add too much.